PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 I'm going to be candid here: I may be in over my head with this project.

-Masonry has been one of these "Xenon's paradox" types of projects, where every time you think you're getting closer to your goal, the remaining tasks become bigger and split into sub-tasks.
+Masonry has been one of these "Zenon's paradox" types of projects, where every time you think you're getting closer to your goal, the remaining tasks become bigger and split into sub-tasks.
 Finish one of the sub-tasks, the others start growing and splitting as well.

 I want to encourage any developers who've read this far and feel enthusiastic about the project to contribute.
 Masonry is only in its infancy.
 To be perfectly clear, it's even kind of awful, a downgrade from Druid in some aspects (not all, mind you!), and it will need more man-hours than a single person can provide to achieve the goals I've grouped under the "Fearless GUI" umbrella.